 Corporate Income Tax

-Corporate income tax is levied on the profits generated by companies and corporations operating in Ghana, and it applies to both resident and non-resident entities.
+Corporate income tax is charged on the profits generated by companies and corporations operating in Ghana.
+It applies to both resident and non-resident entities.
 The standard corporate income tax rate in Ghana is currently set at 25%.
 However, certain sectors, such as manufacturing, may benefit from reduced rates.

 In Ghana, corporate income tax is typically paid quarterly to the Ghana Revenue Authority.
-It’s important to note that this tax generally does not apply to small businesses, which are often structured as sole proprietorships or partnerships.
-Understanding your business’s registration type is essential to determine the applicable taxes.
+This process of paying taxes in installments ensures that businesses stay compliant throughout the financial year.
+This tax generally does not apply to small businesses.
+Small businesses are often structured as sole proprietorships or partnerships.
+Understanding your business’s registration type is essential.
+It helps determine the applicable taxes.

 Withholding Tax